Charles S. Hempstead

 Charles Smith Hempstead (September 10, 1794 – December 10, 1874) was a businessman, lawyer, and mayor from the U.S. state of Illinois.
 He is credited for serving as the first mayor of the city of Galena in Jo Daviess County.
 He was a promoter of the Galena and Chicago Union Railroad and was the younger brother of Missouri Territory House Representative Edward Hempstead.

 Biography

+Early years

 Charles was born in Hebron, Connecticut, on September 10, 1794 to American Revolutionary War veteran Stephen Hempstead Sr. and Marry Lewis.
 In 1809 at the age of 15 he left his school at the New London Academy in Forest, Virginia for St. Louis.
-After his arrival he would study law for many years under his elder brother Edward Hempstead, until 1812 when Edward was elected as a Representative for the Missouri Territory.
-He would die in 1817 from a horse accident.
+After his arrival he would study law for three years under his elder brother Edward Hempstead (b.
+1780), until 1812 when Edward was elected as the first Representative for the Missouri Territory's at-large congressional district.
+He would die in 1817, aged 37, from complications caused by a horse accident; buried on his farm that would later become Bellefontaine Cemetery in 1849.